Electricians insurance

 What is electricians’ insurance?

 Electrician and electrical contractors’ insurance is there to protect your business’ finances in a wide range of scenarios.
+It’s not a one-size-fits-all product, but a range of insurance covers you can choose from to create a bespoke policy.
 It can include different types of cover, from electrician public liability insurance and employers’ liability protection to professional indemnity insurance and cover for your tools.

 Even if you’re extremely careful, when you’re dealing with electricity, there is always a chance that something will go wrong.
 And if it does, the fallout can be costly.
 From exposed sockets and live wires to cables that pose a tripping hazard, there are many dangers to be aware of.
 What if a mistake in your wiring work causes a fire at a customer’s house?
 Could you pay to repair the damage out of your own pocket?
 Or perhaps you’re working in a public building and a passer-by falls over your toolbox and injures themselves.
 If they decide to sue, you could be left facing significant legal fees and compensation costs.

-If scenarios like these would put your finances under strain, you’ll need to take out public liability cover.
+If scenarios like these would put your finances under strain, you’ll need to take out public liability insurance for electricians.
 You might also find that some customers want to see proof that you have this type of protection in place before they will hire you for a job.
 And if you employ anyone, even if they’re part-time or temporary workers, you’re required by law to have employers’ liability cover.
-If you don’t get this type of electrician liability insurance, you risk being fined up to £2,500 per day.
+If you don’t get this type of insurance, you risk being fined up to £2,500 per day.

-There are various other types of cover you might benefit from having as well.
-This ranges from personal accident insurance to professional indemnity cover and cyber insurance.
+There are various other types of cover you might benefit from including in your electrician insurance policy as well.
+This ranges from personal accident insurance to professional indemnity cover.

-The cost of your policy will depend on factors including the size of your business, the types of insurance you want and the level of cover you need.
+Starting from £8 a month*, the cost of your electricians’ insurance policy will depend on factors including the size of your business, the types of insurance you want, and the level of cover you need.

 *Price based on an electrician (residential) requiring £1m of public liability insurance cover.